evidence-dev/evidence/sites/docs/pages/components/data-table/index.md

 #### Custom Colors

-When you pass a custom color to `scaleColor`, Evidence will create a color palette for you, starting at white (or black, depending on the selected theme) and ending at the color you provided.
+When you pass a custom color to `colorScale`, Evidence will create a color palette for you, starting at white (or black, depending on the selected theme) and ending at the color you provided.
 See examples further down the page to see how to specify a custom color palette with multiple colors.

 ```orders_by_category
 select order_month as month, category, sum(sales) as sales_usd0k, count(1) as num_orders_num0,